keyule/Battlefield-Tracker/README.md

 For detailed instructions on how to obtain the BEARER_TOKEN, refer to our [Guide on Obtaining the Bearer Token](./Guide/README.md).
 This guide provides step-by-step instructions to capture the necessary token through network interception using tools like BlueStacks and HTTP Toolkit.

+> Note: The Bearer Token will expire and is needed to be changed daily, so you will have to do all those steps everyday.
+When you get an error and the thing stops running, means its time to change your token.

 ## Usage
 To run the script, simply execute it from the command line:
 ```bash